 Pinot Noir is one of the great grapes of the world.
-It’s incredibly expressive of the terroir, has the ability to age, and can be made in a wide range of styles… allowing winemakers to really play and articulate their abilities.
+It’s incredibly expressive of the terroir, has the ability to age, and can be made in a wide range of styles, allowing winemakers to really play and articulate their abilities.
 It’s difficult to grow, but the rewards are more than worth it.

-Pinot Noir is grown all over the world, but a few regions are truly known for it.
+This wine is grown all over the world, but a few regions are truly known for it.
 These include especially Burgundy, France, Oregon, and Sonoma.

-Burgundy – The King of Pinot Noir
+Burgundy: The King of Pinot Noir

 Oregon Pinot Noir